rafgraph/detect-it/README.md

     detectPointerEvents,
   },

-  /*
-   * updates the state of the four micro state machines it encapsulates,
-   * and then updates its own state
+  // updates the state of the four micro state machines it encapsulates, and then updates its own state update() {...},
-   */
-  update() {...},

-  // easy access to detect-pointer-events' prefix function pointerEventsPrefix(value) {...},
+  // easy access to detectPointerEvents' prefix function pointerEventsPrefix(value) {...},
 }
 ```